medizininformatik-initiative/Skriptlibrary-FDPG/README.md

 outputs a output.csv that contains validation wether the datapoints in the TORCH extracted NDJSON are covered by the consent policies

-## Further removal of relative datapoints after selection of variables by TORCH
+## reduce-csvs - Further removal of relative datapoints after selection of variables by TORCH
 This Script removes datapoints in the CSV output relative to a defining criteria (in this case all datapoints after procedure "Somnography")